 |Law||English Lit.||Animal Husbandry|

-This is the last round of UPPSC Exam.
+This is the last round of the UPPSC Exam.
 Candidates who qualify Mains exam will be called to for the Personnel Interview.
 The Interview will be of 100 Marks.
 Candidates are interviewed by a Board appointed by the UPPSC.

 In the personality test, apart from their academic study, candidates must be aware of the affairs happening both within and outside their state or country.

-The interview is more of purposive conversation intended to explore the mental qualities and analytical ability of the candidate.
+The interview is more of a purposive conversation intended to explore the mental qualities and analytical ability of the candidate.